Jacoby & Meyers, LLP

 Car Accidents

-In one month, 3,429 motor vehicle collisions resulted in 258 injuries to motorists and another 178 injuries to their passengers.
 Car accidents are most frequently a result of human error.
 Many things can cause a car accident, including distracted driving, drowsy driving, drunk driving, failure to yield, speeding, and aggressive driving behaviors.

 Construction Accidents

 Accidents at construction sites in Manhattan result in death and injuries every month.
 From scaffolding accidents to heavy machinery entrapment, construction accidents can result in horrific and disfiguring injuries.
 Construction is among the most dangerous industries for workers, and falls are the leading cause of death and injury for construction workers.
-This may result in a third party lawsuit or filing a workers’ compensation claim.
+This may result in a third-party lawsuit or filing a workers’ compensation claim.

 Motorcycle Accidents

 Without the protective characteristics of other types of motor vehicles—including a steel frame, seat belts, and airbags—motorcyclists face an increased risk of serious injury or death in the event of an accident.
 Traumatic brain injuries are the leading cause of death in motorcycle accidents, with many riders failing to use a helmet.
-Other common injuries include broken bones, facial trauma, bun injuries, road rash, spinal cord injuries, damage to the nerves and tendons in the arm as a result of the rider attempting to “catch” him- or herself during the accident (known as biker’s arm), and internal damage.
+Other common injuries include broken bones, facial trauma, burn injuries, road rash, spinal cord injuries, and damage to the nerves and tendons in the arm as a result of the rider attempting to “catch” him- or herself during the accident (known as biker’s arm), and internal damage.

 Bus Accidents

 Bus accidents can be extremely dangerous and lead to tons of injuries.
 Not only do buses usually involve more people at the scene of the accident but in determining fault and recovering compensation there are more considerations than most auto accidents.
-To learn more about what the experienced bus accident attorney can assist you with your case.
+To learn more about how the experienced bus accident attorney can assist you with your case.

 Nursing Home Abuse and Neglect